Wendy Call

 Member Since: 03/10/2011

-Wendy Call has served as Writer in Residence at twenty-two institutions, including universities, national parks, high schools, visual art centers, a historical archive, and a public hospital.
-She co-edited Telling True Stories: A Nonfiction Writers’ Guide (Penguin, 2007).
-Her book No Word for Welcome: The Mexican Village Faces the Global Economy (Nebraska, 2011) won Grub Street’s National Book Prize for Nonfiction.
-She is currently writing about parklands and translating indigenous Mexican poetry, with support from 4Culture, Artist Trust, and the National Endowment for the Arts.
-She teaches English and Environmental Studies at Pacific Lutheran University and lives in Seattle.
+Wendy Call has served as Writer in Residence at twenty-four institutions, including universities, national parks, high schools, visual art centers, a historical archive, and a public hospital.
+She co-edited Telling True Stories: A Nonfiction Writers’ Guide (Penguin, 2007) and the annual Best Literary Translations (Deep Vellum, 2024).
+Her book No Word for Welcome: The Mexican Village Faces the Global Economy (Nebraska, 2011) won Grub Street’s National Book Prize for Nonfiction and an International Latino Book Award.
+She has translated three books of poetry by women writing in Mexican languages.
+She serves on the nonfiction faculty of the Rainier Writing Workshop and lives in Seattle and Oaxaca.

 Website: http://www.wendycall.com